 Now let’s move to some good but temporary news - businesses can now deduct 100% of the cost of business-related food and beverage expenses incurred at restaurants in 2021 and 2022.
 Previously, deductions for business meals were limited to only 50% of the cost.
 Yay!
 They doubled that deduction.

 The IRS also provides important guidance on the definition of restaurant meals eligible as 100% deductible.
 Restaurant meals are meals available for immediate consumption.
 This includes dine in or take out meals along with any delivery fees, tips and sales tax.

 There are few more rules here, so bear with me:

 You, as a business owner, or your employee must have to be present during business meal

-There are should be at least two parties present during business meal (Unfortunately, ordering UberEats for yourself or going to McDonald's to grab a bite doesn't count as business meeting but lunch meeting with contractors/teammates at a sushi place totally does)
+There are should be at least two parties present during business meal (Unfortunately, ordering UberEats for yourself or going to McDonald's to grab a bite or our favorite working in a coffee shop sipping on a latte doesn't count as business meeting but lunch with contractors/teammates/clients at a sushi place totally does)

 The meal expense cannot be lavish or extravagant under the circumstances